espdev/aioipapi/README.md

 asyncio.run(locate())
 ```

-Usage of existing session also supported in `location` and `location_stream` non-member functions.
+Usage of existing session also supported in `location` and `location_stream` non-member coroutines.

 If you want to use unlimited pro ip-api service you can use your API key in `location`, `location_stream` functions and `IpApiClient`: